 The major signs of bilateral massive adrenal hemorrhage are abdominal pain, falling Hct, signs of acute adrenal failure, and suprarenal masses on CT or MRI.
 TB of the adrenals may cause calcification and Addison disease.
-Nonfunctional adrenal carcinoma usually manifests as metastatic disease.
+Nonfunctional adrenal carcinoma usually manifests as invasive or metastatic disease.

 Adrenal adenomas < 2 cm require no special treatment but should be observed for growth or development of secretory function (such as by looking for clinical signs and periodically measuring electrolytes).

 Nonfunctional adrenal carcinoma that has metastasized is not amenable to surgery, though mitotane plus corticosteroids may help control the disease.